-We assessed the processes and methodologies used by the Company to determine the DAC runoff period and recoverability of the balance.
+We evaluated the design effectiveness and implementation of the processes, controls and methodology used by the Company to determine the DAC run-off period and recoverability of the balance.

 Our audit procedures included:

 DAC amortisation

 - Reviewing that the methodology and assumptions used were consistent with prior periods. - On a sample basis, testing the reconciliation of data to the policyholder system. - Testing the accuracy of the amortisation calculation by recalculating the amortisation on a sample of policies.